Everest base Camp Luxury Lodge Trek

 Day 05: Namche to Everest View Hotel

-Today, it is essential for the trek to acclimatize before climbing to a higher altitude.
+Today, it is crucial for the trek to acclimatize before climbing to higher altitudes.
 We will stretch our legs for short hikes and explore the village.
 We can make this day flexible by going on an early sunrise walk to Sagarmatha National Park to enjoy the sun rising over Mt.
 Everest, Lhotse, Ama Dablam, Thamserku, and other surrounding mountain peaks.

 YouTube video

-We can also organize a day hike to Khumjung Village and visit the Edmund Hillary School and a monastery to encounter a Yeti Scalp.
+We can also organize a day hike to Khumjung Village, where you can visit the Edmund Hillary School and a monastery to encounter a Yeti Scalp.

 Namche Bazaar in Background